tvdk-sudoku/Year11Notes/content/notes/AEECO - Inflation.md

 - Affects interest rates
 	- Real interest rates must be positive for lenders to make a profit and lend
 - International competitiveness
-	- Country's exports at disadvantage when d
+	- Country's exports at disadvantage when domestic inflation is greater than overseas